tataranovich/laptop-utils/README.md

 ### Hibernate after suspend

 You need to install pm-utils first.
-Next you need to set appropriate value for AUTO_HIBERNATE variable in /etc/default/laptop-utils.
-This variable control how much seconds will pass before laptop will hibernate after suspend.
+Next you need to set appropriate value for AUTO\_HIBERNATE variable in /etc/default/laptop-utils.
+This variable controls how many seconds will pass before laptop will hibernate after suspend.

 ### Dell dock support